Dabo Swinney's Success and Achievements in Timeline

 In 2016, Dabo Swinney's Clemson team won the national championship.

-On January 9, 2017, Dabo Swinney led the Clemson Tigers to a 35–31 comeback victory over Alabama, securing the national championship and earning him the Bear Bryant Coach of the Year Award for the second time.
+On January 9, 2017, Dabo Swinney led Clemson to a 35-31 comeback victory over Alabama, securing the national championship.
+This was Clemson's first national championship since 1981, and Swinney earned his second Bear Bryant Coach of the Year Award.

-In 2018, Dabo Swinney's Clemson Tigers won another national championship and were considered one of the greatest college football teams ever.
+In 2018, Dabo Swinney's Clemson Tigers won another national championship.
+His 2018 team is considered one of the greatest in college football history.